wp-plugins/show-archive-descriptions/readme.txt

 = How can I style the output? =

 There is some basic CSS applied to the description boxes.
 Look in the plugin's CSS folder for satd.css to see what CSS is being applied.
 Viewing the HTML source of the page is also helpful.
+Add additional CSS to your local stylesheet, and override the existing CSS if you want a different style than the current one.

 = I don't want the admin CSS.
 How do I remove it? =

 Add this to your functions.php:

 `remove_action('admin_head', 'insert_satd_admin_css');`

+= How do I use HTML in the descriptions? =

+Normally, you can't.
+Use this plugin to enable HTML in archive descriptions: http://wordpress.org/plugins/allow-html-in-category-descriptions/

+Note that you can use HTML in the custom title area of this plugin.

 == Screenshots ==